 Osteoarthritis affects the joints between vertebrae, causing inflammation, swelling, and pain.
 This condition can limit mobility and cause discomfort in the neck and upper spine.

-Spinal stenosis, commonly referred to as the narrowing of the spinal canal, can affect the cervical spine, compressing the spinal cord and nerve roots.
+Spinal stenosis in the cervical spine, commonly referred to as the narrowing of the spinal canal, compressing the spinal cord and cervical nerves.
 This compression can lead to pain, numbness, or weakness in the arms and hands.

 Symptoms of Cervical Spine Issues